Blog

 • Who owns source code, deployment scripts, and system documentation after handover?

 Use local directories to shortlist vendors by reviews and portfolio.
-Start with the Vancouver web design & development agencies (DesignRush directory) and Top Vancouver web designers and developers (Clutch listings).
+Start with the Vancouver web design &amp; development agencies (DesignRush directory) and Top Vancouver web designers and developers (Clutch listings).
 Use filters for client size and platform expertise.

 What is a realistic implementation timeline and migration checklist for Vancouver sites?